 For an excellent level of privacy, ExpressVPN retains minimal individual data.
 It is based in the British Virgin Islands and is, therefore, not legally required to retain any user data at all.
 The client app features a “network lock” which is equivalent to other provider’s kill switch that further protects your privacy by blocking all network traffic if the VPN connection ever drops, which is a rare occurrence.
 This may not be the provider with the largest number of server and the most server locations but what it lacks in number of servers, it makes up for in speed and quality.

-First on our list is PureVPN, a VPN supplier which is known for its fast and unrestricted access to the internet.
-The provider has a huge network of 750 servers in a whopping 141 different countries.
-They’re almost everywhere and, of course, there are servers in Hong Kong.
+Next on our list is PureVPN, a VPN supplier which is known for its fast and unrestricted access to the internet.
+The provider has a huge network of 2,000+ servers in 140+ countries.
+They’re almost everywhere and, of course, there are plenty of servers in their home base of Hong Kong.
 PureVPN features speedy connections, strong encryption practices, a zero-logging policy, unlimited bandwidth, DNS leak protection, and a quick kill switch to make sure your data always stays safe in case the tunnel ceases working unexpectedly.

 As far as encryption goes, PureVPN leaves nothing to be desired and uses only the best.
 The supplier uses top-of-the-line, military-grade (up to) 256-bit encryption to protect and safeguard user’s data from falling into the wrong hands.
 Furthermore, PureVPN offers all the latest security and connectivity protocols.
 Those include OpenVPN, L2TP/IPSec, PPTP, SSTP, and IKEv2.
 The usability of a VPN is closely related to the client application it comes with.
 To that effect, PureVPN writes its own software for all major platforms, giving you an excellent integrated experience.